Inflectra/spira-documentation/docs/Migration-and-Integration/Migrating-from-MS-Test-Manager.md

-#  Migrating from MS Test Manager
+#  Migrating from MS Azure DevOps / Test Manager
-This section outlines how to use the free Migration Tool for importing users, test plans, test suites, test cases and test runs from Microsoft Test Manager (MTM) 2010 or later.
+This section outlines how to use the free Migration Tool for importing users, test plans, test suites, test cases and test runs from Microsoft Azure DevOps (ADO) also known as Microsoft Test Manager (MTM).

 ## Installing the MTM Migration Tool